-Mohammad A. Muntakim (18) is a student, community organizer, and an advocate for justice.
-He is currently a senior at Cass Technical High School, located in the heart of Detroit, where he previously served as the President of the Muslim Students Association.
-In 2018, he launched a campaign urging the Detroit Public Schools Community District to observe the Muslim holiday of Eid.
+In 2018, he launched a campaign urging the Detroit Public Schools Community District to observe the Muslim Holidays of Eid.
 Through this “DPSCDoff4Eid” campaign, he envisioned a district that acknowledges the diversity that exists within the Detroit community.
 Through a lot of hard work and effort from the community, DPSCD now observes the Eid Holidays in it academic calendar.